-Prior to Kingston, I project managed and co-produced the British Film Institute's flagship site screenonline.org.uk, a digital archive focusing on the history of British film and television.
+Prior to my time at Kingston University, I project managed the British Film Institute's flagship site screenonline.org.uk, a digital archive focusing on the history of British film and television.